oscillot/reddit-scraper/README.md

 through the loop. self.current is a property that has a setter.
-If it is not set to None, the acquisition logic is triggered so you can set the object as few or as many times as you want from within execute and the logic to acquire te image will still fire off each time you set the object.
+If it is not set to None, the acquisition logic is triggered so you can set the object as few or as many times as you want from within execute and the logic to acquire the image will still fire off each time you set the object.

     class ImgurAlbum(BasePlugin):
         def execute(self, candidate):